Hans Holten

-Hans Holten (1892 – 1973) was a Norwegian newspaper editor.
+Hans Holten (1892–1973) was a Norwegian newspaper editor.

-He was born in Surnadal, took education as an agronomist but became a journalist by occupation.
-From 1933 to 1940 he led the press office of the Agrarian Party, at the same time being secretary general.
+He was born in Surnadal Municipality and was educated as an agronomist but became a journalist by occupation.
+From 1933 to 1940 he led the press office of the Agrarian Party, while also serving as secretary general.
 From 1945 to 1963 he was the editor-in-chief of Nationen.
 He was also a member of the Norwegian Language Council, representing Bokmål writers.